Drayton, Norfolk

 What Is Day-to-Day Life Like in Drayton?

 Drayton’s village centre provides the essentials: a convenience store, Post Office, pharmacy, fish and chip shop, and The Red Lion pub, which serves as the social heart of the community.
-The village has a traditional feel that’s increasingly rare in Norwich’s suburban ring – it genuinely feels like a village rather than a housing estate with shops bolted on.
+The village has a traditional feel that’s increasingly rare in Norwich’s suburban ring, it feels like a village rather than a housing estate with shops bolted on.

 For larger shopping trips, the Aylsham Road retail corridor with its supermarkets and national chains is 10 minutes south towards Hellesdon.
 Norwich city centre is accessible within 15 minutes.
 The Drayton area also benefits from the nearby garden centres and farm shops that dot the Wensum Valley, offering fresh local produce.